lina2360/HiSeqGan/README.md

 ### Step 2 : Sequence Synthesis: Use HiSeqGAN to generate cluster sequence

 <center><img src='./image/hiseq.PNG' width='700px'></center>
-First we use SeqGAN to generate data $`Data{_{HiSeqGAN}}`$.
+First, we use SeqGAN to generate data $`Data{_{HiSeqGAN}}`$.
 There are 144 original data, so here we use SeqGAN to generate 856 time series data.
-After SeqGAN has generated the data,STEP3 we will add them to original data to verify adding SeqGAN data can improve the accuracy of time series prediction of RNN.
+After SeqGAN has generated the data, STEP3 we will add them to original data to verify adding SeqGAN data can improve the accuracy of time series prediction of RNN.

-- Execute the following command to generate sequence for sequence synthesis .
+- Execute the following command to generate a sequence for sequence synthesis.
   - __data__ : Set the data name which map the ***.csv*** file in raw-data folder.
   - __index__ : Set the field as the index for clustering.
   - __target__ : Set the field as the index for clustering.